aws-samples/sample-quicksight-visual-embedding/README.md

 - This project uses Vite as the build tool (not Create React App)
 - AWS Amplify libraries for Cognito custom authentication UI components

-### QuickSight Requirements
+### Quick Sight Requirements
-- QuickSight dashboard with the visual you want to embed
+- Quick Sight dashboard with the visual you want to embed
 - Dashboard ID, Sheet ID, and Visual ID

 ## Setup Instructions